ashwithsai007/IMF-Python-Power-BI-Assessment/README.md

 These files are part of the **Python data processing and export assessment**:

-- `powerbi_data_cleaning.py` – Python script for transforming economic data
+- `powerbi_data_cleaning.py` – Python script for transforming economic data in POWERBI
+- 'python_automated_code.py' - Fully Automated code with using xlsxwriter
 - `Sample Output.xlsx` – Excel file generated from Python script
 -  `README.md` – This summary file
 ---